US airlines give in to China's demands over Taiwan

 American Airlines and Delta updated their websites on Wednesday to show they fly to Taipei, with no mention of Taiwan.
 A few hours earlier, both websites offered flights to "Taipei, Taiwan."

-United also removed some references to "TW" — short for Taiwan — from the front of its website, but other references to Taiwan were still showing up in searches.
+United also removed references to "TW" — short for Taiwan — from its website, dropping country designations for all cities in Taiwan and China.

 Related: Why US companies are changing their websites to please China